NIEM/NIEMTran/README.md

     niemtool translate --x2g CrashDriver.no iep/iep1.xml > iep1.gv
     dot -Tpng iep1.gv > iep1.png

-# Overview
+# Overview of the NIEM Translator

-This is a project for translating data between NIEM XML, NIEM JSON, and NIEM RDF, a way to convert a NIEM message in one serialization into the equivalent NIEM message in either of the others.
+The NIEM Translator is a project for translating data between NIEM XML, NIEM JSON, and NIEM RDF, a way to convert a NIEM message in one serialization into the equivalent NIEM message in either of the others.
 It is a lossless translation, preserving all of the meaning that is defined by